 The event was unfortunately cancelled by the venue, stating it was due to security concerns over ‘risk to public disorder…taking into account the fact that both the EDL and the UAF would be present at the event’, and MDI had to release a Press release last week informing our guests of the postponement of the debate.

-The UAF state on their website that they are an anti-fascist movement, who advocate a “no platform” policy to fascists, while also stating that they “…defend freedom of speech for the majority of humanity that fascism threatens.”
+The UAF states on their website that they are an anti-fascist movement, which advocates a “no platform” policy to fascists, while also stating that they “…defend freedom of speech for the majority of humanity that fascism threatens.”

-The stated reason the UAF opposed MDI’s debate was, as they claimed, because they oppose the giving of a platform to the EDL.
-However, in the process, they have denied Muslims the chance to defend their beliefs and speak out against the demonization of their community by anti-Muslim propaganda spouted by far-right demagogues.
-Anti-Muslim propaganda I might add, which is widely propagated and socially accepted as mainstream discourse.
+The stated reason the UAF opposed MDI’s debate was, as they claimed, that they opposed giving the EDL a platform.
+However, in the process, they have denied Muslims the chance to defend their beliefs and speak out against the demonisation of their community by anti-Muslim propaganda spouted by far-right demagogues.
+Anti-Muslim propaganda, I might add, which is widely propagated and socially accepted as mainstream discourse.

 The 2008 Report published by Human Rights First states:

 ‘…anti-Muslim rhetoric has also in many countries become embedded in mainstream political debate, its rise to prominence illustrated by the influence of extremist political figures, such as Jean-Marie Le Pen in France and Jörg Haider in Austria.
-Radical political leaders have sought to legitimize xenophobia and have contributed to the growth of popular anti-Muslim sentiment and intolerance across Europe’.
+Radical political leaders have sought to legitimise xenophobia and have contributed to the growth of popular anti-Muslim sentiment and intolerance across Europe.

-The UAF also state the following reason for their opposition of the planned debate between members of MDI and EDL:
+The UAF also state the following reason for their opposition to the planned debate between members of MDI and EDL:

-Unfortunately, these words would only carry weight if the media had not already provided EDL with a platform.
-Evidently, the EDL already has a platform for hate speech and rhetoric on many newspapers; mainstream UK and international TV channels, as well as being able to address the European Parliament.
-If the UAF are hoping to deny groups like the EDL a respectable platform – that ship has sailed long ago.
+Unfortunately, these words would carry weight only if the media had not already given EDL a platform.
+Evidently, the EDL already has a platform for hate speech and rhetoric in many newspapers; mainstream UK and international TV channels, as well as being able to address the European Parliament.
+If the UAF are hoping to deny groups like the EDL a respectable platform, that ship has long since sailed.

 In an ideal world, reasonable limitations on speech would serve to protect society as a whole from the ignorance or hate speech that ultimately leads to hate-related crimes, and in extreme cases, genocides.